Dennis TurriffPhD PEng

 Instructor and Research Engineer, Mechanical and Mechatronics Engineering Department, 2007 to 2009

 Instructor for a core undergraduate engineering course – ME230: Control of properties of materials.
 Executed various research projects (Al automotive brazing; CVD catheter tube development, Ni, Ti, Cu sintering studies; Cu-steel brazing, heat treating and mechanical testing, Cu/Ni plating).
-Designed and implemented new lab instruments for improved gas purity, delivery, temperature measurement, and IT control systems.
+Designed and implemented new lab instruments for improved gas purity, delivery, temperature measurement and thermal analysis, and IT control systems.
 Helped train and supervise graduate students and delivered safety and WHMIS training to engineering students.

 - Variable Melting Point Technologies Inc.

 Consulting on product developed of new powder-based lead-free solders aimed at micro-electronic SMT soldering applications.

 - University of Waterloo